Pranav-Talmale/device_xiaomi_psyche-ofox/README.md

 - vA/B partition functions
 - Vibration

-Mi 11X / Redmi K40 / POCO F3 is using Virtual A/B Partition Scheme!
+Mi 12X is using Virtual A/B Partition Scheme!

 ## Compile